-The lead agency adopted an MND, State Clearinghouse No. 2022060515, adopted a Mitigation Monitoring, Compliance, and Reporting Program (MMCRP) for the whole of the Project (see Exhibit A, Attachment A-1), and remains responsible for ensuring that implementation of the applicant proposed measures and mitigation measures occurs with its program.
+The lead agency adopted an MND, State Clearinghouse No. 2022060515, adopted a Mitigation Monitoring, Compliance, and Reporting Program (MMCRP) for the whole of the Project (see Exhibit A, Attachment A-1), and remains responsible for ensuring that implementation of the measures occurs in accordance with its program.
 The Commission's action and authority as a responsible agency apply only to the measures listed in Table A-1 below.
-The full text of each applicant proposed measure and mitigation measure, as set forth in the MMCRP prepared by the CEQA lead agency and provided in Attachment A-1, is incorporated by reference in this
+The full text of each measure, as set forth in the MMCRP prepared by the CEQA lead agency and provided in Attachment A-1, is incorporated by reference in this Exhibit A. Any measures adopted by the Commission that differ substantially from those adopted by the lead agency are shown as follows: